Keyhole-Koro/PoliTopicsWeb/README.md

-The seed script now stores the large article payload fields (`summary`, `soft_language_summary`, `middle_summary`, `dialogs`) as JSON blobs in the `POLITOPICS_ARTICLE_BUCKET` (defaults to `politopics-articles-local` when using LocalStack) and only keeps references in DynamoDB via `payload_url`.
+The seed script now stores the large article payload fields (`summary`, `soft_language_summary`, `middle_summary`, `dialogs`) as JSON blobs in the `POLITOPICS_ARTICLE_BUCKET` (defaults to `politopics-articles-local` when using LocalStack) and only keeps references in DynamoDB via `asset_url`.

 The frontend is served on http://localhost:3333 and expects the backend on http://localhost:4000.
 Configure other environments with `NEXT_PUBLIC_API_BASE_URL`.